Guanosine triphosphate

 Guanosine-5'-triphosphate (GTP) is a purine nucleoside triphosphate.
 It is one of the building blocks needed for the synthesis of RNA during the transcription process.
 Its structure is similar to that of the guanosine nucleoside, the only difference being that nucleotides like GTP have phosphates on their ribose sugar.
 GTP has the guanine nucleobase attached to the 1' carbon of the ribose and it has the triphosphate moiety attached to ribose's 5' carbon.

-It also has the role of a source of energy or an activator of substrates in metabolic reactions, like that of ATP, but more specific.
+It also has roles as a source of energy and as an activator of substrates in metabolic reactions, similar to the roles of ATP, but it is more specific.
 It is used as a source of energy for protein synthesis and gluconeogenesis.

 GTP is essential to signal transduction, in particular with G-proteins, in second-messenger mechanisms where it is converted to guanosine diphosphate (GDP) through the action of GTPases.